cirrusidentity/ssp-proxy-tutorial/1_SP_Setup/README.md

 We've already registerd the tutorial SP with the IdPs in the below table.
 To incorporate the metadata in you SP, do:

-1. Create a `php` metadta file for the idps in `sp/metadata/saml20-idp-remote.php`
+1. Create a `php` metadata file for the idps in `sp/metadata/saml20-idp-remote.php`
    1. `echo -e '<?php \n' > sp/metadata/saml20-idp-remote.php` (For Windows, just use a text editor to create the metadata file).
 1. For each IdP:
    1. Download the metadata to your machine.